Buying property in Pretoria?

 What property types will appreciate the most in Pretoria in 2026?

-As of early 2026, freehold family homes in well-located security estates are expected to appreciate the most in Pretoria, followed closely by townhouses in established complexes.
+As of early 2026, freehold family homes in Pretoria are expected to appreciate the most in 2026, particularly those in well-established suburbs with good school access, secure living, and backup energy infrastructure already in place.

 infographics rental yields citiesPretoria